atesgoral/hrm-level-data/README.md

     number: 1,
     name: "Mail Room",
     floor: {},
+    instructions: "Drag commands into this area to build a program.\n\nYour program should tell your worker to grab each thing from the INBOX, and drop it into the OUTBOX.",
+    commands: [ "INBOX", "OUTBOX" ],
     expect: [{
         inbox: [ 1, 9, 4 ],
         outbox: [ 1, 9, 4 ]